paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 	- The CSP MAY use additional risk-based/indicators/context/adaptive  authentication methods to increase confidence in identity verification.
 	- If the CSP is an authoritative source, the only entity that maintains control over specific data, and the data has never been aggregated by a 3rd party, the CSP MAY use knowledge based authentication verification to increase confidence in identity verification.

-###5.1.4 Requirements for Identity Proofing Transaction Binding (continuation)
+###5.1.4 Binding Requirements (continuation)
 Registration, identity proofing, token creation/issuance, and credential issuance are separate processes that can be broken up into a number of separate physical encounters or electronic transactions.
 (Two electronic transactions are considered to be separate if they are not part of the same protected session.)

-####5.1.4.1 Continuation (1 CSP, just finishing transactions)
+These transactions may span distict organizational entities, and in some instance, especially with the separation of credential from proofing, a subject may already possess authenticators at a suitable AAL without having been proofed at the equivalent IAL.
+For example, a user may have a two-factor credential from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at a relying party that requires IAL2.

+The following sections provide requirements for ensuring the integrity of identity proofing when proofing and/or credential issuance do not occur within the same session and/or organizational entity.

+####5.1.4.1 Identity Proofing Transaction Binding

 #####IAL1 Requirements
 No specific requirements, however effort should be made by the CSP to uniquely identify the claimant and provide a suitable user experience such that risk of establishing multiple authenticators is limited.